Campus Security officers generate citations within the Campus Parking system to provide visibility and appeal options for vehicle owners.

-Campus Security has jurisdiction over infractions allegedly committed on the property of Northwest University in violation of the Northwest University Motor Vehicle Policy.
+Campus Security has jurisdiction over infractions allegedly committed on or adjacent to the property of Northwest University in violation of the Northwest University Motor Vehicle Policy.
 These non-criminal violations are punishable by a fine in a presumptive amount set by the University.
 Infractions include all varieties of traffic tickets, parking tickets, and other non-criminal violations of the Northwest University Motor Vehicle Policy.

 How do I appeal a citation?